-Pick a Franchise Consultant to Assist You (Optional): Despite all of the information available online, it’s still a good idea to enlist the help of a Franchise Consultant to help guide you through the process.
-Much like a real estate agent is a good ally in the purchase of a home, a Franchise Consultant has industry-specific knowledge and can relate possibly complicated topics (including aspects of agreements and disclosure documents) to you in a more understandable way.
-A Franchise Consultant could also potentially keep you from experiencing pitfalls that may have happened without their expertise.
+Pick a Franchise Consultant to Assist You (Optional): Despite all of the information available online, it’s still a good idea to enlist the help of a franchise consultant to help guide you through the process.
+Much like a real estate agent is a good ally in the purchase of a home, a franchise consultant has industry-specific knowledge and can relate possibly complicated topics (including aspects of agreements and disclosure documents) to you in a more understandable way.
+A franchise consultant could also potentially keep you from experiencing pitfalls that may happen without their expertise.

 Speak to Other Franchisees: Within the FDD provided by the franchisor is a listing of all current franchisees in their system.
 Find a few that are close to you and pay them a visit.
 Are they satisfied with the franchisor’s support?
 Is the reality of the business in line with prior expectations (financially and otherwise)?

-Find a Suitable Location: If you’re located in a low traffic area or an area where there are no complementary businesses around – how are you going to get customers?
-The franchisor within the FDD will delineate certain parameters for your territory.
+Find a Suitable Location: If you’re located in a low traffic area or an area where there are no complementary businesses around, how are you going to get customers?
+The franchisor will use the FDD to delineate certain parameters for your territory.
 In addition, most franchisors assist with site selection.
-If you choose a suitable place for business on your own, the franchisor will have to approve your location before moving forward.
+If you choose a suitable place for business on your own, the franchisor will have to approve your location before you can move forward.

-Choose a Franchise and Secure Funding: After you’ve completed your research, it’s time to make the big decision – which franchise system will you invest in.
-Once you have made this decision, you’ll have all of the information necessary to complete a business plan and present it to potential lenders.
-There are numerous financing options out there for you to consider: bank loans, SBA (Small Business Administration) loans, HELOC (Home Equity Line of Credit), etc. Remember, you’ll need enough cash reserves to cover expenses until the business begins to turn a profit, which in cases can be a matter of months after opening.
+Choose a Franchise and Secure Funding: After you’ve completed your research, it’s time to make the big decision – which franchise system will you invest in?
+Once you have decided, you’ll have all of the information necessary to complete a business plan and present it to potential lenders.
+There are numerous financing options out there for you to consider: bank loans, SBA (Small Business Administration) loans, HELOC (Home Equity Line of Credit), etc. Remember, you’ll need enough cash reserves to cover expenses until the business begins to turn a profit, which in some cases can be months after opening.

-Sign the Agreement: Whilemany franchisors have rigid Franchise Agreements, some franchisors may be more flexible about negotiating a few terms in the Agreement.
-If the franchisor is willing to negotiate certain terms within the agreement (like lease parameters), it’s a good idea to seek counsel from a lawyer with franchise-specific experience to find the best solutions for your particular situation.
+Sign the Agreement: While many franchisors have rigid franchise agreements, some franchisors may be more flexible about negotiating terms in the agreement.
+If the franchisor is willing to negotiate certain terms (like lease parameters), it’s a good idea to seek counsel from a lawyer with franchise-specific experience to find the best solutions for your particular situation.
 If the franchisor does have a rigid franchise agreement, that isn’t a cause for concern.
 Remember, franchises are based upon a proven system and consistency of the brand.
 If the franchise agreement for the brand you chose is overly negotiable, it could be cause for deeper investigation.